jillesvangurp/es-kotlin-client/manual/recipe-search-engine.md

 [Elastic examples repository](https://github.com/elastic/examples/tree/master/Search/recipe_search_java)
 and borrows data from that project.

-In this article, we will create a simple KTor server that implements a simple Rest service for indexing and searching recipes.
+In this article, we will create a simple [KTor](https://ktor.io/servers/index.html) server that implements a simple Rest service for indexing and searching recipes.
+Since both ktor and this library support co-routines, we'll do the extra bit of work to fully utilize that.
-To make things interesting, we'll use co-routines, which just means that KTor uses asynchronous communication and can scale really well without using a lot of threads.

 You can find the source code for this example [here](https://github.com/jillesvangurp/es-kotlin-wrapper-client/tree/master/src/examples/kotlin/recipesearch).